Stake99/travel-planner/README.md

 ## Omissions and Trade-offs

-Due to time constraints (2-3 hour scope), the following features were omitted or simplified:
+Due to time constraints, the following features were omitted or simplified:

 ### Omitted Features